hsandt/sonic-pico8/README.md

 ## Known technical issues

 * The player cannot control the character until the stage intro is over
-* The game slows down in some areas, reaching 30 FPS instead of 60 FPS
 * The game pauses to switch to another cartridge, esp. at the end of the stage intro (only memory reload has been patched on PICO-8 to be instant)
 * Web version: high-pitched sounds in BGM do not convey the same as in desktop/cartridge versions